 Your credit utilization ratio is responsible for 30% of your FICO score, making it the second most influential aspect of your credit scores.
 Your credit utilization ratio is the percentage of your revolving credit limit used compared to the total limit.

 Lenders use the ratio to assess how much of your credit limit is used by you at any given time.
 As a rule of thumb, you want to avoid using more than 30% of your credit limit because it lowers your FICO score.
 But, that doesn’t mean it’s always the right thing to do.
 Having an even lower credit utilization ratio can help boost your credit scores.

 Length of Credit History

-Credit history length is a crucial player influencing your credit scores, and it accounts for 15% of your FICO score.
+Length of credit history accounts for 15% of your FICO score.
 If you don’t know what credit history length is, it’s how long you’ve had a credit account.

 The ages of your oldest credit account, the newest account, and the average of all your credit accounts come into play when determining the score.
 You want to have a more extended credit history for a high credit score because it makes you more creditworthy.

-Unlike applying for most checking accounts, factors like late payments, credit utilization ratio, and length of credit history affect your credit score.
-You’ll also want to watch out for the effects of overdraft protection and overdrawing your checking account on your credit score.
+Credit scores are mostly affected by factors like late payments, credit utilization ratios, and length of credit history.
+They’re typically not influenced by opening a checking account.
+However, watch out for the effects of overdraft protection and overdrawing your checking account on your credit score.